Book recalls Bartali's feats on and off the bike

 In 2006, six years after his death, Bartali was posthumously awarded a medal from Italian President Carlo Ciampi for his acts of bravery during the war.

 When the conflict was over, returning to professional cycling was not an easy feat.
-Winning against competitors ten years younger seemed implausible a best.
+Winning against competitors ten years younger seemed implausible at best.

 But he defied the odds to win a second Tour de France.